 Another thing to keep in mind is that if your solids aren't right, the glue could begin to lose tack.

-Having a refractometer on hand will help your manufacturing team keep your glue running as clean and efficiently as possible.
+Having a refractometer on hand will help your manufacturing team keep your glue running as clean and efficiently as possible

-Getting a Refractometer
+How to Use a Refractometer